jcarlos-prieto/niliBOX/README.md

 The official distribution has been compiled using Qt 6.7.3.
 It can be compiled with any version from Qt 6.6.0.
 When using Qt 6.8.0 or higher, some issues with non standard audio modes may appear.
 This is the reason why I use Qt 6.7.3.

 ## Structure
-***niliBOX*** is structured as a core application developed in C++ which handles the graphical interface and the communications together with a series of resources that are loaded in runtime.
+***niliBOX*** is structured in two well differentiated parts:
+- A core application developed in C++ which handles the graphical interface and the communications
+- A series of resources that are loaded in runtime.
 These resources are packed as Qt resource files (.rcc).

 There are three type of resources:
 - Drivers: Executable resources developed in QML and Javascript which implement the different functional modules